UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/EPC/Understanding_epc.md

 The concept for Energy Performance Certificates (EPCs) were first introduced by the EU’s Energy Performance of Buildings Directive in 2002.
 The directive was established to improve energy efficiency across European Union (EU) member states by implementing mandatory energy certificates of buildings.

 The Energy Performance of Buildings Directive (EPBD) officially  introduced EPCs in 2007.
 By 2008 it became mandatory in England and Wales to issue an EPC when a dwelling is sold or rented, creating a large historic database.
 EPC's contain detailed property level information including floor area, environmental impact and fuel type.
 EPCs serve as a key policy tool for improving building energy efficiency and reducing environmental impact.
 Since their introduction they have been implemented in different ways across Member States.

+<aside class="admonition note"><p class="admonition-title">UK LLC has prepared an EPC dataset that has gone through disclosure checks.
+Data will be available in the UK LLC Trusted Research Environment (TRE) in 2026.</p></aside>

 ### Policy timeline